Truck Accident FAQ

 There's no set dollar amount.
 Every accident is unique.
 Some truck accidents are worth a few hundred or few thousand dollars.
-Others are potentially worth millions of dollars depending on the circumstances of your accident.
+Others are potentially worth millions of dollars depending on the circumstances of your accident and severity of injury or loss.
 Factors that can affect the value of your accident include:

 - Severity of injury

 - Medical expenses

 - Lost income

 - Length of disability – Are you permanently injured or disabled?

 For example, if you have a permanent disability due to your truck accident, you might have to modify your home to accommodate a wheelchair or other medical equipment.
 All of these things can add up and result in a lifetime of losses and expenses.
 And if you didn't cause your crash, you shouldn't have to pay for them.
 That's why you need to contact our law firm as soon as possible.
 We can fight for the money you rightfully deserve.
 We take a measured but aggressive approach, and every case is different.